 If you need to render and preview every frame (and the project has NO audio) turn off the Allow Frame Skipping option to force Photoshop to render (play) every frame.
 Although it will most likely be slower, this mode takes advantage of the playback cache and has the fastest and smoothest playback when previewed for the second time.

 Finally, if the project has audio, and the audio button is ON, Photoshop will skip frames as necessary (regardless of the Allow Frame Skipping setting) to keep up with the audio (in real time).

 Note: when skipping frames, Photoshop displays the playback frame rate in red in the lower left of the Timeline panel.

 Learn how Photoshop CS6 can help you to explore new mediums with intuitive video creation.
-In this video tutorial (Working with Video in Photoshop CS6), Julieanne walks through how to automatically sequence clips, use live previews for trimming, combine multiple audio tracks, drag and drop transitions, apply pan and zoom effects, and output videos using presets for popular devices.
+In this video tutorial, Julieanne walks through how to automatically sequence clips, use live previews for trimming, combine multiple audio tracks, drag and drop transitions, apply pan and zoom effects, and output videos using presets for popular devices.
 Note: this functionality is now in Photoshop CS6 as well as Photoshop CS6 Extended!